 2. They’re more expensive.
 LED lights do cost more initially, but they also use less energy.

 3. It’s a cool experience.
-Small incandescent bulbs don’t get really hot, but the bigger ones can.
-LED lights emit very little heat, so they’re cool all the time.
+Small incandescent bulbs don’t get hot, but the bigger ones can.
+LED lights emit very little heat, so they’re always cool.

-4. They’re long lasting.
+4. They’re long-lasting.
 LED lights last significantly longer than incandescent lights.
-They also hold up well against extremely cold temperatures, so, durability is a plus.
+They also hold up well against frigid temperatures, so durability is a plus.

 5. There’s safety in numbers.
-For incandescent lights, it’s recommended you don’t plug more than two strings of lights together.
-If you’re using LED lights, numerous sets can be connected without causing problems.
+For incandescent lights, it’s recommended that you don’t plug more than two strings of lights together.
+Numerous sets can be connected without causing problems if you're using LED lights.
 Always refer to your instructions for more details.

 6. Bulbs can be replaced.
 Just like incandescent lights, LED bulbs can be replaced.

 7. There are more choices than before.
-In general, when LED lights first came out, they were a cool white light.
-Now warm colored whites are available which will make your home feel warmer and cozier.
+When LED lights first came out, they were a cool white light.
+Now warm colored whites are available, making your home feel warmer and cozier.